-According to Red Cedar, the Pump Canyon Compressor Station has no steam generating units with a maximum design heat input capacity of 100 MMBtu/hr or less, but greater than or equal to 10 MMBtu/hr at the at the facility.
+According to Red Cedar, there are no steam generating units with a maximum design heat input capacity between 10 and 100 MMBtu/hr at the Bondad Compressor Station.
 Therefore, Subpart Dc does not apply.

 40 CFR Part 60, Subpart K: Standards of performance for Storage Vessels for Petroleum Liquids for which Construction, Reconstruction, or Modification Commenced After June 11, 1973, and Prior to May 19, 1978.
 This rule applies to storage vessels for petroleum liquids with a storage capacity greater than 40,000 gallons.
 40 CFR Part 60, Subpart K does not apply to storage vessels for petroleum or condensate stored, processed, and/or treated at a drilling and production facility prior to custody transfer.